Jayjayjay86/FinAss-Native/README.md

 Screenshot of the settings window:
 ![Screenshot 2](/photo2.jpg)

-Screenshot of the settings window:
+Screenshot of the list all window:
 ![Screenshot 2](/photo3.jpg)

-Screenshot of the settings window:
+Screenshot of the analysis window:
 ![Screenshot 2](/photo4.jpg)

 ## Contributing